-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Geneva, 2015),

+noting

+Recommendation ITU-R S.1712 “Methodologies for determining whether an FSS earth station at a given location could transmit in the band 13.75-14 GHz without exceeding the pfd limits in No. 5.502 of the Radio Regulations, and guidelines to mitigate excesses”,

 …

 resolves

-1 to continue inviting ITU-R, to pursue its studies as a matter of urgency, with a view to developing ITU-R Recommendations, which will establish technical or operational methods which will further facilitate sharing and may allow greater flexibility in the deployment of FSS earth stations in the band 13.75-14 GHz, having regard to No. 5.502, and which may also be used as a basis for the establishment of bilateral agreements between concerned administrations;

-2 that the administrations of geographically small or narrow countries may exceed the limitations on FSS earth station power flux-density at the low-water mark in No. 5.502 if such operation is in conformance with bilateral agreements with administrations deploying maritime radiolocation systems in the band 13.75-14 GHz, this being in order to provide due consideration to administrations of geographically small or narrow countries,
+that the administrations of geographically small or narrow countries may exceed the limitations on FSS earth station power flux-density at the low-water mark in No. 5.502 if such operation is in conformance with bilateral agreements with administrations deploying maritime radiolocation systems in the band 13.75-14 GHz, this being in order to provide due consideration to administrations of geographically small or narrow countries,

 …

-invites

-1 administrations deploying maritime radiolocation systems in the band 13.75 to 14 GHz to participate actively in the ITU-R studies referred to in resolves 1;

-2 administrations of geographically small or narrow countries to also contribute to the above studies.

 Reasons: Resolves 1 and invites 1 and 2 could be suppressed following the approval of Recommendation ITU-R S.1712-0 in 2005.

 MOD EUR/9A20/11

-RESOLUTION 148 (WRC-07)
+RESOLUTION 148 (Rev.WRC-15)

 Satellite systems formerly listed in Part B of the Plan of Appendix 30B (WARC Orb-88)